bsdmy2005/event-quote-portal/prompts/project-setup/setup-backend.md

 Your goal is to completely finish the backend setup.

+i work on windows make sure to use powershell commands.

 ## Helpful Links

 If the user gets stuck, refer them to the following links: